 Required Qualifications: M.S. or Ph.D. in environmental science, geology, or related discipline is required at time of appointment.
 ABD candidates will be considered.
 The successful candidates will have demonstrated an ability to work effectively and collegially with faculty, staff, and administrators.

 Preferred Qualifications: Candidates with a Ph.D. in environmental science, geology, or related field with expertise in one of mineralogy and/or petrology; environmental chemistry; environmental modeling; or soil science.
 Preference will be given to candidates with documented evidence of college-level teaching effectiveness.

 SUNY Plattsburgh is an equal opportunity employer, committed to excellence through diversity.
 As an equal opportunity employer and a government contractor subject to VEVRAA, SUNY Plattsburgh complies with hiring regulations regarding sex, color, religion, national origin, disability, age and veteran status.

+Salary: $40,000 minimum, plus excellent benefits.
 Review of applications will begin immediately and continue until the positions are filled.
 Materials received by June 12 will be guaranteed full consideration.
-Please apply to http://ift.tt/2qbBZfi include a cover letter, resume/CV, and contact information for three current professional references.
+Please apply to http://ift.tt/2rH3JYq and include a cover letter, resume/CV, and contact information for three current professional references.
 Additional information may be requested at a later step in the process.
 Official transcripts from an accredited institution will be required prior to employment.